 - Treat other SGSCC students and staff with respect and fairness and not to exercise prejudice against people with disability.

-- Read the General Student Information in the College brochure
+- Read and understand the General Information in the Student Handbook

 - Behave in an acceptable and appropriate manner towards other clients and staff and to respect the property of the College, host schools, lessors and clients